 Peter V. Long

-Peter V. Long, Ph.D., is president and chief executive officer of Blue Shield of California Foundation, a health foundation established in 2002 to ensure access to quality, affordable care for all Californians, and to end domestic violence.
+Peter V. Long, Ph.D., is Senior Vice President of Healthcare and Community Health Transformation at Blue Shield of California.
 Dr. Long has extensive background in health policy working on issues affecting underserved communities at the state, national, and global levels.

 He has authored papers on a variety of health policy topics including: Medicaid coverage expansion, access to care, and health policy and legislation.
 Dr. Long’s research also covers the social determinants of health, health impact assessments, and community health and development.
 He is an advisor for the Futures Without Violence task force on children and violence.